NHS Lanarkshire is responding to a rise in the number of cases of syphilis diagnosed by its Sexual Health Service.

 How can it be prevented?

-You can help prevent syphilis by practising safer sex.
+You can help prevent syphilis by practicing safer sex.
 This includes:

 - Using a condom every time you have sex with new partners or until you have both been checked out for sexually transmitted infections.